How to Plan a Combined Bachelor/Bachelorette Party

 Renaissance Festivals can be another great seasonal activity for a bachelor/bachelorette party.
 You can find them literally all over the U.S., and while they are seasonal for their areas, the season for them varies from location to location (usually they are not going to be when it is very hot or when it is very cold).
 Lots of delicious food, plenty of drinks, free entertainment once you are in the fair, plus paid shopping and entertainment options makes them a great choice, especially for larger groups with mixed finances and guests of varying ages.

 Do you live someplace where snow is unusual?
 Consider creating a snow day for celebrations that are in chillier months.
 You can have a company come out and create a snow hill and a yard full of snow for sledding and snowball fun.
 Add a few outdoor fire pits, ingredients for s’mores, and thermoses of spiked coffee and hot chocolate for an unusual idea.
 While the cost for a yard full of snow can be pretty steep for one person, if a party of 10 or more chips in on the costs, you have created an epic event for about the cost of a decent dinner and a few drinks, each.
 While these events are more popular in winter, most companies do them year-round.
-For example, Florida Snow Services will blow snow any day of the year except Christmas!
+For example, Effects Specialist will blow snow any day of the year except Christmas!